Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Are foreign-buyer or mortgage rules changing in Gabon as of 2026?

-As of early 2026, the main change affecting buyers is not a new foreign-buyer restriction but rather tighter credit conditions: the BEAC raised its policy rate to 4.75 percent in December 2025, which makes mortgages more expensive and harder to qualify for.
+As of early 2026, the biggest change affecting property buyers in Gabon is not a new foreign-buyer restriction but the tightening of credit conditions after BEAC raised its key policy rate to 4.75% in December 2025, which makes mortgages even more expensive in a market where banks already charge 8% to 10% on home loans and typically require 20% to 40% down payments.

 You can also read our latest update about mortgage and interest rates in Gabon.